All Episodes

 Everybody remembers what they were doing when they first heard this program.

-Everybody and they remember the date.
+They remember the date.

-Well, I'm honored.
+Well, I'm honored, my friend.

-Russ, I tell you, yesterday when my wife says, Who's the senator from Arizona?
+Russ, I tell you, yesterday when my wife says, who's the senator from Arizona?

 Who's the senator?